Glycerophosphodiester phosphodiesterase

+For example, the enzyme characterised from Escherichia coli hydrolyses glycerophosphorylcholine into its components, sn-glycerol 3-phosphate and choline:

+This is the same reaction as catalysed by glycerophosphocholine phosphodiesterase (EC 3.1.4.2).

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric diester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric diester bonds.
 The systematic name is glycerophosphodiester glycerophosphohydrolase.
-Other names in common use include gene hpd protein, glycerophosphoryl diester phosphodiesterase, and IgD-binding protein D. This enzyme participates in glycerophospholipid metabolism.
+Other names in common use include gene hpd protein, glycerophosphoryl diester phosphodiesterase, and IgD-binding protein D.